 - Addictions (gambling, sex, alcohol and drugs)

 I am able to treat all of the above mentioned presenting difficulties within my private practice in the town of Dorchester, Dorset.
-However, I have a particular interest in treating Post Traumatic Stress Disorder and complex trauma, also I have a particular interest in treating Obsessive Compulsive Disorder (OCD).
-Also, I am now a qualified EMDR Therapist which is a very effective for trauma focussed treatment.
+However, I have a particular interest in treating Post Traumatic Stress Disorder and complex trauma, also I have a great deal of experience in treating Obsessive Compulsive Disorder (OCD).
+I am a qualified EMDR Therapist which is a very effective for trauma focussed treatment.

 Alongside a CBT approach to my work, I incorporate a person centred approach and aspects of Mindfulness, Schema Focused Therapy (SFT) and Compassion Focused Therapy (CFT).
 At all times I seek to offer a professional, confidential and friendly service to my patients.

 Training, qualifications & experience

 I am a qualified Cognitive Behavioural Therapist with a Masters Level degree in CBT (MSc CBT), an Honours Degree in Social Work (BA Hons) and a post-graduate certificate in Assessing Risk in Mental Health.
 Also, I am a qualified EMDR Therapist.
 I am an accredited member of the British Association of Behavioural and Cognitive Psychotherapists (BABCP).
-I am currently also working towards accreditation in Schema Focused Therapy.
+I have also completed the first part of training in Schema Focused Therapy.

-I have been working with people with severe and enduring mental health difficulties in a variety of settings over the past nine years, I have worked in both inpatient and outpatient settings.
+I have been working with people with severe and enduring mental health difficulties in a variety of settings over the past 10 years, I have worked in both inpatient and outpatient settings.
 I have previously worked in a secure forensic environment and also in the community working systemically with young offenders and their families.
-Two years ago I was working as a Psychological Therapist in a complex cases team in East Anglia before moving to Dorset with my wife and family.
+Four years ago I was working as a Psychological Therapist in a complex cases team in East Anglia before moving to Dorset with my wife and family.
 Currently I am employed part-time as a Psychological Therapist in a primary care NHS setting in Dorset where I provide treatment for patients suffering from depression and anxiety.
-I am currently available to work privately all day on Fridays but I also offer some evenings slots, on occassion I can offer weekend sessions.
+I am currently available to work privately all day on Mondays and Fridays.